 - Unemployment benefits – For loss of income

-In a recent meeting with congress, Airbnb also asked for rental tax exemptions to go from the current 14 day stays to be pushed out to 60-day stays.
-This comes as half the nights currently booked on the platform are now 30+ day stays.
+In a recent meeting with congress, Airbnb also asked for rental tax exemptions to go from the current 14 day stays to pushed out to 60-day stays.
+Airbnb to give $250 Million this comes as half the nights currently booked on the platform are now 30+ day stays.

 While these initiatives are only available in the US for now, Chesky assures us that they are working closely with governments all around the world to try and secure similar assistance packages.